infinitemh/RedditWiper/README.md

 # RedditWiper
 Script to remove user's Reddit post submissions and comments.

-Developed with Python Version: 3.6.5

-## What it Does

-This script will run the *delete_comments* and *delete_submissions* functions as many times as assigned.
-The script accesses your Reddit account through PRAW and works in reverse chronological order, deleting your most recent posts first.

-There is a 2-second delay between each post deletion to accomodate the API's 30 requests per minute restriction.

 ## Installation

 This script requires **Python > 3.6** and  **PRAW**.